secretrob/giant-bomb-wiki/README.md

   - `$wgDefaultSkin = "giantbomb";`
 - Make sure your editor of choice is setup with [Prettier](https://prettier.io/docs/install) as a default formatter.
 We're relying on Prettier to enforce our [`.editorconfig`](https://editorconfig.org/) rules.

+For the mediawiki base GB skin to install the template updates go to (http://localhost:8080/wiki/Special:Import) and import the xml data/game_templates.xml

 ### Building Vue Components

 #### Javascript Resource Module